Two-Point Boundary Value Problems on Diffeomorphism Groups: Introduction

+\begin{theorem} Let $s>\frac{13}{2}$ and consider the group of axisymmetric diffeomorphisms of $\T^3$ with respect to any of the Killing fields $K=\partial_i$, equipped with a right invariant $L^2$ metric.
+Given $u_0 \in T_e\A^s_{\mu,0}$ let $\gamma(t)$ denote the corresponding $L^2$ geodesic.
+If at time $t=1$, $\gamma$ passes through a point $\eta \in \A^{s+1}_{\mu,0}$, then we have $u_0 \in T_e\A^{s+1}_{\mu, 0}$ and consequently $\gamma(t)$ evolves entirely in $\A^{s+1}_{\mu,0}$. \end{theorem} An immediate consequence of these theorems is that isochronal flows in these settings must either be smooth or of `low-regularity' in the Sobolev sense.
 We further use these regularity properties to construct continuously Frech{\'e}t differentiable exponential maps in the smooth setting. \begin{theorem} The Frech{\'e}t manifold $\D_\mu(\T^2)$ of smooth diffeomorphisms of $\T^2$ equipped with the $L^2$ metric admits a well-defined exponential map which is a local $C^1_F$-diffeomorphism at the identity. \end{theorem} \begin{theorem} The Frech{\'e}t manifold $\A_{\mu,0}(\T^3)$ of smooth axisymmetric swirl-free diffeomorphisms of $\T^3$ with respect to any of the Killing Fields $K=\partial_i$ equipped with the $L^2$ metric admits a well-defined exponential map which is a local $C^1_F$-diffeomorphism at the identity. \end{theorem} Later sections will provide more precise statements of these results and notations.
-Theorem \ref{T2} improves upon a similar result of Omori \cite{omori1973} which is infinitesimal in character.
+Theorem \ref{main theorem euler} improves upon a similar result of Omori \cite{omori1973} which is infinitesimal in character.
 His method involves constructing a connection on the full diffeomorphism group which turns the volume-preserving diffeomrphisms into a totally geodesic submanifold.
-In the proof of Theorem \ref{T3} we make use of the recent work of Lichtenfelz, Misio{\l}ek and Preston \cite{lmp} on the Euler equations in 3 dimensions with axisymmetric swirl-free initial data.
+In the proof of Theorem \ref{main theorem axisymmetric} we make use of the recent work of Lichtenfelz, Misio{\l}ek and Preston \cite{lmp} on the Euler equations in 3 dimensions with axisymmetric swirl-free initial data.

 Throughout the arguments we will consider multiple configuration spaces: the full diffeomorphism group, the space of volumorphisms and its subspace of axisymmetric diffeomorphisms and the space of symplectomorphisms, all equipped with various right-invariant metrics.
 In each setting we will consider Sobolev diffeomorphisms of class $H^s$ with varying requirements on the value of $s$ and we may write $\G^s(M)$ to refer to any of the aforementioned spaces.
 Similarly, we use $\G(M)$ to refer to the corresponding smooth settings.